gaebar/inventory-manager/ProjectRequirements.md

 The application will have the following methods:

 ### createProduct: ProductID, ProductName, ExpiryDate, TimeDurationForMarkDown.
-All of the arguments are mandatory.
+All the arguments are mandatory.
 1. Creates a product and stores in database.
 2. The ProductID must be unique.
 If we try to create with a non-unique ProductID, display a message “ProductName should have a uniqueID, the ProductName already exists with the same uniqueID”.
-3. If the system creates the product successfully, display, “ProductName with the ProductID created successfully".
+3. If the system creates the product successfully, display, “ProductName with the ProductID created successfully”.
 4. If the createProduct command is called without parameters, display a helpful message that productID and ProductName are required.
 And that other arguments take default values.
 5. Default values,
    - a.
 ExpiryDate: 3 months from the day of entry.
    - b.
 TimeDurationForMarkDown: 6 days before the ExpiryDate.
 6. Log any other exceptions and display a helpful error message.

 ### displayProduct: ProductName(optional), ProductID(optional).